tvpollet/tvpollet.github.io/outline_statistics_mres.course-11-9web.md

 * Revised and updated some course content.

 #### 2020-2021
-* Supply of additional materials
+* Supply of additional materials.
 * two assistants now available for more sessions.
 * Revised and updated course content.
 Checked functionality on R 4.0+

 #### 2019-2020
 * Two assistants are available to aid with some exercises.
 * RStudio + R available in Library commons.
-* Revised and updated course content
+* Revised and updated course content.